Josh Lowe Preview, Player Props: Rays vs. Twins

 Josh Lowe At The Plate

-- In 47 games this season (40.9%), Lowe has picked up an RBI, and in 16 of those games (13.9%) he had more than one.
+- Lowe has an RBI in 48 of 116 games this year, with multiple RBI in 16 of them.
 He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 43.5% of his games this year, with two or more runs scored in 7.8%.
+- In 51 of 116 games this year, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.